sgroth/bibliography/markdown/publications.de.md

 Dr. Stefan Groth
 [https://www.stefangroth.com](https://www.stefangroth.com)

-Version: 2023-6-8
+Version: 2023-7-11

 ## Beiträge im Erscheinen und in Vorbereitung
 * Groth, Stefan. o.
 J. „The Poetics of Fact Checking and Counter-Narratives“.
 AllegraLab.
-In preparation for publication in a thematic thread on Populist Mediations: Aesthetics and the Politics of Affect in (Digital) Media.
+Submitted for publication in a thematic thread on Populist Mediations: Aesthetics and the Politics of Affect in (Digital) Media.
 * Groth, Stefan. o.
 J. „Narratives of Europe: A Relational Approach to EU–Ukraine Narrations in German Online Debate“.
 Journal article.
 In preparation.
 * Groth, Stefan.
 2023. „‘Truthy’ and ‘Sticky’ Stories of Euroscepticism.
 Narratological Approaches to Appropriateness in Digital Contexts“.
 Ethnologia Europaea.
 Peer reviewed.
 Accepted with revisions.
 * Freistein, Katja, Frank Gadinger, und Stefan Groth. o.
 J. „Narratives in International Relations“.
 Journal article.
 In preparation.